medialab/ural/README.md

 #### urls_from_text

-A function returning an iterator over the urls present in the string argument.
+Function returning an iterator over the urls present in the string argument.
 Extracts only the urls with a protocol.

 ```python
 from ural import urls_from_text